Nivalyx/osu-wiki/wiki/Tournaments/AIT/2022/en.md

 ### Tournament registration

-1. All interested players are required to register into the tournament individually.
-   - In order to be eligible to play in the tournament, a player must be able to attest their status as a registered student at (or alumni of) [Universitas Indonesia's Faculty of Computer Science](https://cs.ui.id) by showing a valid [EMAS UI credential](http://emas.ui.ac.id) to the Tournament Management.
-2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management.
-3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
-4. Test players, referees, and mappool selectors may not participate as players in this tournament.
+As the tournament was an invitational, there were no open registrations held for the event.
+However, as always, test players, referees, and mappool selectors may not participate as players in this tournament.

 ### Round-specific rules